Ḫiyawa: Regained independence

 Following the death of Sargon II in battle, Neo-Assyrian control of Ḫiyawa was also lost, and the region itself descended into a state of disorder while it might have been invaded by either the Phrygians or the Cimmerians.
-Awarikus's subordinate Azzattiwadas reacted by organising a significant military force to restore authority and expel the invaders, expanding Ḫiyawa's borders in the east and the west, and increasing the defences of the realm's borderlands by building a series of fortifications similarly to how overlord Awarikus had once done.
+Awarikus's subordinate Azzattiwadas at this time became regent and reacted by organising a significant military force to restore authority and expel the invaders, expanding Ḫiyawa's borders in the east and the west, and increasing the defences of the realm's borderlands by building a series of fortifications similarly to how overlord Awarikus had once done.

-Azzattiwadas also claimed to have restored the prosperity of Ḫiyawa by organising the planting of crops and vinyards and replenishing the grazing areas with cattle and sheep.
-Azzattiwadas undertook these measures as a representative of his overlord Awarikus's dynasty, which he restored to Ḫiyawa's throne after it had been initially removed from power by making Awarikus's son the king of Ḫiyawa.
+Azzattiwadas also claimed to have restored the prosperity of Ḫiyawa by organising the planting of crops and vineyards and replenishing the grazing areas with cattle and sheep.
+Azzattiwadas undertook these measures as a representative of his overlord Awarikus's dynasty, the House of Muksas/Mopsos, which he restored to Ḫiyawa's throne after it had been initially removed from power by making Awarikus's son the king of Ḫiyawa.

-One of the fortresses built by Azzattiwadas, located on a hill top in the northeastern border regions of Ḫiyawa to protect the kingdom, was named Azzattiwadaya after himself, and corresponds to the site now known as Karatepe.
-Azzattiwadaya was likely the centre of power of Azzattiwadas in the eastern part of Ḫiyawa which had been placed under his authority.
+One of the fortresses built by Azzattiwadas, located on a hilltop in the northeastern border regions of Ḫiyawa to protect the kingdom, was named Azzattiwadaya after himself, and corresponds to the site now known as Karatepe.
+Azzattiwadaya was likely the centre of power of Azzattiwadas in the eastern part of Ḫiyawa, which had been placed under his authority.
 Around this time, Azzattiwadas inscribed a a bilingual Luwian and Phoenician inscription at Azzattiwadaya itself commemorating his foundation of this city: this inscription was unusual in its use of the Phoenician language, since the other Neo-Hittite states instead used Aramaic in addition to Hieroglyphic Luwian for their inscriptions.

 Further west, Azzattiwadas might have also built the city of Aspendos, whose name in Pamphylian Greek, Estwedus (Εστϝεδυς), might refer to Azzattiwadas's name.

 Several rebellions against the Neo-Assyrian Empire broke out in Anatolia after Sargon II's death, with one Kirūa who was city-lord of Illubru, instigating a rebellion in Ḫilakku, as well as in the Ḫiyawaean cities of Ingirâ and Tarsus who blocked the passes in the Amanus range which led to Ḫiyawa.